+Applicants must be 35 years old or younger.
 Priority is given to applications from developing countries.
 Applicants from developed countries are eligible for Awards only in exceptional cases or if working in joint partnership with developing countries.
-Applicants have to be no more than 35 years old, and applications must be endorsed by the MAB National Committee of the home country.
+Applications must be endorsed by the MAB National Committee of the home country.
 Priority is given to interdisciplinary projects carried out in biosphere reserves designated under the Man and the Biosphere Programme or potential biosphere reserves and which contribute to the implementation of the LAP and the SDGs.
 In this regard, applicants have to identify in their applications if and how their research contributes to the research-related actions of the LAP and to the SDGs.

 The research project should be completed within 2 years.
 For the countries in which a MAB National Committee does not exist or is not fully operational, the National Commission for UNESCO will ensure the selection of candidates according to the above criteria.

 The application form is available online.
-Completed and endorsed forms must be submitted to the MAB Secretariat by 15 December 2018.
+Completed and endorsed forms (by the MAB National Committee in applicant’s home country) must be submitted to the MAB Secretariat by 13 December 2019.